URLOST: Unsupervised Representation Learning without Stationarity or Topology: Additional related works

 \textbf{Self-supervised learning.} Self-supervised learning (SSL) has made substantial progress in recent years.
-Different SSL method is designed for each modality, for example: predicting the masked/next token in NLP\cite{devlin2018bert,radford2018gpt,brown2020gpt3}, solving pre-text tasks, predicting masked patches, or building contrastive image pairs in computer vision \cite{misra2020self, he2022masked, Wu_2018_Contrast, chen2020simple,he2020momentum, zbontar2021barlow}.
+Different SSL method is designed for each modality, for example: predicting the masked/next token in NLP\citep{devlin2018bert,radford2018gpt,brown2020gpt3}, solving pre-text tasks, predicting masked patches, or building contrastive image pairs in computer vision \citep{misra2020self, he2022masked, Wu_2018_Contrast, chen2020simple,he2020momentum, zbontar2021barlow}.
 These SSL methods have demonstrated descent scalability with a vast amount of unlabeled data and have shown their power by achieving performance on par with or even surpassing supervised methods.
-They have also exhibited huge potential in cross-modal learning, such as the CLIP by \cite{radford2021clip}.
-However, we argue that these SSL methods are all built upon specific modalities with explicit topology and stationarity which URLOST goes beyond.
+They have also exhibited huge potential in cross-modal learning, such as the CLIP by \citet{radford2021clip}.